antrea-io/theia/docs/theia-cli.md

 ## Usage

 To see the list of available commands and options, run `theia help`.

+### NetworkPolicy Recommendation feature

-Currently, we have 5 commands for the NetworkPolicy Recommendation feature:
+We currently have 5 commands for NetworkPolicy Recommendation:

 - `theia policy-recommendation run`
 - `theia policy-recommendation status`